Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 \subsection{Stacking different KOIs}

-Each folded binned light curve has a slight but somewhat arbitrary offset that means simple stacking of the curves present noticeably poor coherence.
+Each binned phase curve has a slight but somewhat arbitrary offset that means simple stacking of the curves present noticeably poor coherence.
 It is therefore necessary to define an offset term for each KOI which is subtracted prior to the final stacking.

-Consider the $j^{\mathrm{th}}$ binned phase point of the final stacked light curve of all KOIs, where $j=1,2,...,n_{\mathrm{bins}}-1,n_{\mathrm{bins}}$ (where in our case $n_{\mathrm{bins}}=500$).
+Consider the $j^{\mathrm{th}}$ binned phase point of the final stacked phase curve of all KOIs, where $j=1,2,...,n_{\mathrm{bins}}-1,n_{\mathrm{bins}}$ (where in our case $n_{\mathrm{bins}}=450$).
 Within that bin, there are $n_{\mathrm{KOI}}$ data points, one from each KOI, contributing to the binned point.
 Ideally they would closely agree with each other and display a small spread.
 If the spread were large, this would indicate we have poorly selected our offset terms.
 Formally, rather than spread the standard deviation, we really want to minimize the chi-squared of the $n_{\mathrm{KOI}}$ points away from the average; $\chi_j^2$.
-Since we can do this for each and every binned phase point ($n_{\mathrm{bins}}=500$ in total), the final cost function is the sum of all of these chi-squared terms i.e. $C = \sum_{j=1}^{n_{\mathrm{bins}}} (\chi_j)^2$.
-In principle then, we simply need to minimize $C$ with respect to $N$ offset parameters, which we may write as
+Since we can do this for each and every binned phase point ($n_{\mathrm{bins}}=450$ in total), the final cost function is the sum of all of these chi-squared terms i.e. $C = \sum_{j=1}^{n_{\mathrm{bins}}} (\chi_j)^2$.
+In principle then, we simply need to minimize $C$ with respect to $n_{\mathrm{KOI}}$ offset parameters, which we may write as